Archive for April, 2006

 Outrage

 The NSA wiretapping story is close to becoming forgotten (read: Valerie Plame), or worse, old news (read: Bolton) or worse still, political (read: everything else).
 I can deal with forgotten- this article should help- but if this story is slipping into either of the other two categories, we are in trouble.
-Read more »
+Read the rest of this entry »

 Ray’s Devonian Blues